jalq1978/tta/README.md

 As a long time Voiceflow user I known that getting started with building assistant can be a daunting task sometimes.
 The Text-to-Assistant aims to help users with their first steps.
 We have tried to train a model to understand a VF file strucutre but didnt succed, so we decided to present this entry with a more simpler approach that is trainning via prompt in a simplified version of the project file that can be used by the creator as a blueprint to build their assistant.
 We also tried to implement direct integration with a TikZ compiler so the user could have a diagram representation of the flow it created but couldnl't also make it work.
 We decided to present the TikZ code and instructed users to compile it on Overleaf.

+In the future with the apropriate support from Voiceflow we could build this directly on to the Voiceflow platform or as a ChatGPT plugin.

 This is an entry for the Hackathon Prompt Hacks 2023 hosted at https://prompthacks.devpost.com/?ref_feature=challenge&ref_medium=your-open-hackathons&ref_content=Submissions+open

 Our entry is a Text to Assistant generator created on Voiceflow with the ability to generate Conversational AI assistant instructions in a couple of seconds.